 Biography

-Flutist Elizabeth Kleiber is an emerging artist building a vibrant career in orchestral, chamber, and solo performance.
-Currently based in the Minneapolis, Minnesota area, Elizabeth will begin her appointment as Second Flute and Piccolo with the Minnesota Opera in the 2025–26 season.
+Flutist Elizabeth Kleiber is an emerging artist active in orchestral, chamber, and solo performance.
+Based in the Minneapolis/St. Paul area, she began her appointment as Second Flute and Piccolo with the Minnesota Opera in 2025.
+In January 2026, she will join the Wisconsin Chamber Orchestra as Second Flute and Piccolo.

 As a competitor, Elizabeth won first prize in the 2023 Schubert Club Scholarship Competition in St. Paul, Minnesota.
 In 2022, she won first prize in the 42nd James Pappoutsakis Competition in Boston, Massachusetts.
 Additionally, she has won first prize in the Thursday Musical Scholarship Competition and was named a Featured Artist in Minnesota Public Radio’s Minnesota Varsity competition.

 As a soloist, Elizabeth has presented recitals at the Shepherd School of Music and the New England Conservatory.
 In 2022, she was honored to present the Fenwick Smith Tribute Recital in Boston’s Jordan Hall, performing works by Telemann, Copland, Gaubert, Martinů, and Valerie Coleman.
-In the Twin Cities, she has appeared on the Wirth Center’s Salon se Lève concert series and performed recitals in Hudson, Wisconsin.
+In the Twin Cities, she has appeared on the Wirth Center’s Salon se Lève concert series.
 In 2019, she performed Valerie Coleman’s newly composed Famni Imen for Classical Minnesota Public Radio’s live showcase at the Fitzgerald Theater.

 Elizabeth attended the Domaine Forget International Music Festival in 2022, where she studied with flutists Julien Beaudiment and Emmanuel Pahud.
 She has also participated in masterclasses led by Alberto Almarza, William Bennett, Jeffrey Khaner, Kathryn Lander, Robert Langevin, Soo-Kyung Park, and Gretchen Pusch.